 Capital Area Food Bank

 The food bank’s After School Meals program, which normally provides children with a hot supper on site, will instead provide a to-go meal that can be quickly picked up and eaten at home.
 At the food bank’s in-school market programs, which ordinarily allows parents and children to choose from among different foods in a free school-based market setting, food will instead be provided in a bagged or boxed set of shelf stable items to allow for social distancing at the point of pickup.
 And the bags of food that are usually sent home with kids through the food bank’s Weekend Bag program will double in quantity to reduce trips to program locations.
-More information can be found on the Capitol Area Food Bank’s website.
+More information and additional resources can be found on the Capital Area Food Bank’s website.

 D.C.
 Food Project